 I Got Hit in the Head By a Drone Just Before the Rubber Car Struck Me

 Driverless cars disturb me.
 Sure, I love my car.
 His name is Wally and he faithfully waits for me wherever I go.
-But, it doesn’t mean I want to entrust him to get me home safely without my help.
+But, it doesn’t mean I want trust him to get me home safely without my help.

 jetsons